Skip to main content

 }

-Once connected, the agent can discover all available tools through MCP's standard tools/list method.
+Once connected, the agent can discover all available tools and prompts through MCP's standard tools/list and prompts/list methods.

 Available tools